Reactive inhibition

-with $b = a \ln (10)$. $I(0)$ is the inhibition at the beginning the time interval [0,t].
+with $b = a \ln (10)$. $I(0)$ is the inhibition at the beginning of the time interval [0,t].
 Note that if one takes the natural logarithm of both sides one obtains:

 where $Y(t) = \ln I(t)$ and $Y(0) = \ln I(0)$.
 The last formula is used in inhibition theory.

 Reactive inhibition is distinct from proactive inhibition.
 Reactive inhibition occurs after an initial response has been activated and set to be carried out.
 In contrast, proactive inhibition determines whether or not the response process is activated in the future and occurs before initial activation.
-Reactive inhibition is considered to be a bottom-up processing process and associated with “lower level mechanisms of inhibition”, whereas proactive inhibition is considered more top-down processing and dealing with “higher level mechanisms”.
+Reactive inhibition is considered to be a bottom-up processing process and associated with "lower level mechanisms of inhibition", whereas proactive inhibition is considered more top-down processing and dealing with "higher level mechanisms".

 Applications

 Reactive inhibition may be important in everyday life during a process in which a decline in performance can be detrimental such as driving a car during rush hour.
-For example, Kathaus, Washcer, & Getzmann (2018) found that older adults who showed a tendency towards reactive inhibition, determined through electroencephalography measures, showed higher “driving lane variability” and more impairment.
+For example, Kathaus, Washcer, & Getzmann (2018) found that older adults who showed a tendency towards reactive inhibition, determined through electroencephalography measures, showed higher "driving lane variability" and more impairment.
 Although older adults matched younger adults in their lane keeping abilities, they were unable to change lanes as effectively when they relied on reactive inhibition.

 Another study also revolving around younger vs older adults in the realm of inhibition found that older adults had decreased reactive inhibition but sustain proactive inhibition overall.
-By using a smart phone app, participants played a game in two apples were falling from either side of the tree.
-They were to tap either apple but not press one of the apples if that apple turned brown or “rotten”.
+By using a smart phone app, participants played a game in which two apples were falling from either side of the tree.
+They were to tap either apple but not press one of the apples if that apple turned brown or "rotten".
 This is similar to a Stop Signal Task as described below.
 Some of these trials were primed for a person to expect a change and others not.
 What was found was a decreased ability in older adults to inhibit an action when they were not primed thus indicating a deficit in reactive inhibition.

 Researchers have also studied reactive inhibition within the context of ADHD.
 It is commonly accepted that decreased inhibition abilities are a prominent aspect of the symptoms associated with ADHD.
 Within the context of the Stop Signal Task studies point to an inability to switch attention the signal switches from a go signal, to stop, which can be compared to environmental changes in the world.
 Further, it is proven that reactive inhibition in particular is affected in individuals with ADHD and related ADHD symptoms, and may not even have an impact on proactive inhibition at all.
-The ability to inhibit can impact children’s learning abilities and is a lack of reactive inhibition is present in many learning disorders.
+The ability to inhibit can impact children's learning abilities and is a lack of reactive inhibition is present in many learning disorders.